byteyard/.github/README.md

 ## Usage

 This repository is a special ".github" repository.
 It contains global templates that are automatically inherited by all other repositories in the ByteYard organization that do not have their own templates under `.github/ISSUE_TEMPLATE/`.

-To use these templates in your project, simply copy the desired template file into the `.github/ISSUE_TEMPLATE/` directory of your repository.
-When creating a new issue, you will be able to choose from these templates.

 For more information about GitHub templates, please refer to the [GitHub documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates).